exyi/diplomka/diplomka/text/2-oview-4-number-classes.md

 As presented in the previous chapter, the L-W scheme theoretically distinguishes 156 distinct base pair conformations, when treating uracil as equivalent to thymine (TODO this is maybe interesting).
 On each side of the pair, there are three options for the edge and four options for the nucleotide, resulting in a total of twelve unique combinations.
 We can create a $12 \times 12$ matrix of base-edge combinations.
-Assuming symmetry between pairs, such as **cWH AG** being equivalent to its flipped counterpart **cHW GA**, we count the number of elements in the lower triangular matrix, ignoring all entries above the diagonal.
+Assuming symmetry between pairs, such as **cWH A-G** being equivalent to its flipped counterpart **cHW G-A**, we count the number of elements in the lower triangular matrix, ignoring all entries above the diagonal.
 This results in $12 + 11 + \cdots + 1 = 78$ unique combinations.
 Given that each base-edge couple can pair in either **cis** or in **trans** conformation, we multiply this by an additional two options, resulting in a total of 156 possibilities.

 It is evident that not all theoretically possible pairs can make sense chemically.
 For instance, the Hoogsteen edge of a cytosine consists of single NH<sub>2</sub> group, which can only act as hydrogen bond donor.
-Thus, **cHH CC** basepair, involving only this edge, cannot provide a stabilizing base interaction.
+Thus, **cHH C-C** basepair, involving only this edge, cannot provide a stabilizing base interaction.

 <!-- The conformation is different for each of the four nucleotides.
 We have the following choices: